-Our guides are exceptional whitewater professionals with thousands of hours in the field and years of experience guiding not just in NM but all over the United States and in some cases all around the world.
+Our New Mexico rafting guides are exceptional whitewater professionals with thousands of hours in the field and years of experience guiding not just in NM but all over the United States and in some cases all around the world.
 The guides are the people who make any river trip stand out above the others and our guides have gone through rigorous training on sections of river we run.
 In addition all of our guides are swiftwater rescue trained and have emergency medical training.

 Also known as 'Bean', Katrina is a key figure at New Mexico River Adventures and one of the most professional guides on the Rio Grande.
 With 20 years of experience on rivers all over the country, her passion for river running is infectious.
 Her knowledge of the river canyons and history of the area combined with a great sense of humor and impeccable safety management helps to make every trip the best possible.
 When not on the river, you can usually find Bean working on her off-grid, self sufficient home on the rim of the Rio Grande with her husband, Matt, who is also a river guide on the Colorado River through Grand Canyon.

 A native of northern New Mexico, Elias was raised on the banks of the Rio Grande in Embudo, NM, Elias started his career with NMRA and has become one of the most requested guides on the river.
 Elias is one of our New Mexico rafting guide trainers as well as the first ACA certified Stand Up Paddleboard instructor in the state of New Mexico.
 Along with his wife and son, Elias lives on the same property where he was raised....right on the river!
 During the off season, he is a teacher as well as the varsity wrestling and football coach at Espanola Valley High School.
 When he is not on the river, Elias enjoys snowboarding and spending time with his wife Sarah and their son due to join us in 2013!